networked-aframe/networked-aframe/README.md

 * Voice chat.
 Audio streaming to let your users talk in-app (WebRTC only).
 * Bandwidth sensitive.
 Only send network updates when things change.
 Option to further compress network packets.
 * Extendable.
 Sync any A-Frame component, including your own, without changing the component code at all.
 * Cross-platform.
 Works on all modern Desktop and Mobile browsers.
-Oculus Rift, HTC Vive and Google Cardboard+Daydream supported.
+Oculus Rift, HTC Vive and Google Cardboard + Daydream support.
-* Firebase WebRTC signalling supported
+* Firebase WebRTC signalling support

 Getting Started